SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 > Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

-Your expectations fundamentally need to change if switching to Agile is going to work.
+Your expectations and how you work fundamentally need to change if switching to Agile is going to work.

 Your goals will be to facilitate the team and the individuals in it.
-You'll need not just avoid being an obstacle for them, but also to eliminate obstacles where you can.
+You'll need to not just avoid being an obstacle for them, but also to eliminate obstacles and build team members up where you can.

 Leading up to and during this change is probably where your role will be the most important of any member on a team.